kikobar/org.openbravo.kikobar.banqup/README.md

 **Objective**

-This project attempt to extract data from Openbravo to generate a JSON to submit to the Banqup API of Unifiedpost.
+This project attempts to extract data from Openbravo to generate a JSON to submit to the Banqup API of Unifiedpost.

 **Requirements**